Auria-dev/software-renderer/readme.md

 # Software Renderer

-this project is a software-based 3d renderer implemented entirely in c99. it mimics the functionality of a modern graphics api such as opengl, but executes fully on the cpu. the renderer is built around a modular architecture, focusing on clarity, flexibility, and ease of integration.
+This project is a software-based 3d renderer implemented entirely in C99.
+It mimics the functionality of a modern graphics api such as OpenGL, but runs fully on the CPU.
+The renderer is built around a modular architecture, focusing on flexibility and ease of integration.

 <img src="assets/showcase.gif"></img>
 <br>
-“The Lighthouse” by [Cotman Sam](https://sketchfab.com/cotman_sam), used under CC BY 4.0 — https://creativecommons.org/licenses/by/4.0/
+“The Lighthouse” by [Cotman Sam](https://sketchfab.com/cotman_sam) (used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+15ㅤㅤㅤㅤ,000 triangles rendered in real time at ~60FPS on the AMD Ryzen 7 5800X

 ## Features